Nuitka/Nuitka/Developer_Manual.rst

   Is there any re-formulation of conditional expressions with "and" and "or" that is generally true?

+* Inplace assignments should be re-formulated from C++ templates to node based.

+  With temporary variables, that then need to be able to release references then, we can have these in the node trees, making them easier to understand for optimization.

+* Generator expressions should be re-formulated as functions.

+  Generally they could be turned into nested creations of for loop function bodies with the first iterator as an argument.
+Right now, that would loose their optimizations, but once we could recognize cases, where that optimization could be applied from the code at code generation time, we wouldn't have to carry them through optimizations anymore, so that idea is worth perusing.

+.. raw:: pdf

+   PageBreak

 Updates for this Manual
 =======================